Bagworm Life Cycle and Control Methods

 Unfortunately, infestations may not be noticed until after this has begun occurring and much damage has already been done.
 Plants may be so severely damaged they end up dying.

-These infestations can be prevented by using a product such as Safer® Brand Garden Dust with B.T.
-Once ingested, this product will kill the bagworms quickly, leaving your plant healthy again!
+These infestations can be prevented by using Safer® Brand Garden Dust with B.T.
+Once ingested, this Garden Dust will kill the bagworms quickly, leaving your plant healthy again!

 B.t., Bacillus thuringiensis, can be successfully utilized in the control of bagworms.
-A product such as Safer® Brand Garden Dust with B.T. is the ideal solution to rid your plants of bagworms.
+A OMRI Listed® product such as Safer® Brand Garden Dust with B.T. is the ideal solution to rid your plants of bagworms.

 Apply while the bagworm is in its early larval stages, since that is when the bagworm is most susceptible to the B.t.
 Carefully read and follow all instructions completely for safe and effective application.

-Safer® Brand offers a variety of bagworm control products to help control and eliminate this garden pest and revive your plants.
+Safer® Brand offers a variety of bagworm control products to help control and eliminate this garden pest.
 Please check out our bagworm control products for more details about how they work and how, when, where they should be applied.

 Why Choose a Solution?